Urban Expansion Program Annual Letter 2025

 UrbanExpansion_annual_letter.png

-During the past year, the Urban Expansion Program at the Institute, under the leadership of Shlomo (Solly) Angel, has continued to work on its three central missions:
+During the past year, the Urban Expansion program, under the leadership of Shlomo ("Solly") Angel, continued to work on its three central missions:

-(2) Giving policy advice on these topics to governments and international organizations; and
+(2) Providing policy advice on these topics to governments and international organizations; and

 (3) Working on the ground with municipalities and local landholders on preparing the urban periphery for settlement.

-Progress on the first mission involved work on The Atlas of Urban Growth, a set of maps and metrics for all cities that had 100,000 people or more in 2020, in collaboration with the World Resources Institute (WRI).
-The universe of cities has been identified.
-Maps of urban expansion by decade from 1980 to 2020 have been drawn and the metrics associated with them have been calculated.
-The work is now being finalized in preparation of creating a website to host the data.
-The Program has earlier collaborated with WRI in creating a set of global intra-urban land use maps showing irregular settlements, informal land subdivisions, and formal land subdivisions.
+To advance the first mission, the program worked on The Atlas of Urban Growth in collaboration with the World Resources Institute (WRI).
+This project includes maps and metrics for all cities with populations of 100,000 or more in 2020.
+The universe of cities is now identified, decadal maps from 1980–2020 are drawn, and associated metrics have been calculated.
+The work is now being finalized in preparation for creating a website to host the data.
+The program previously collaborated with WRI in creating a set of global intra-urban land use maps showing irregular settlements, informal land subdivisions, and formal land subdivisions.
 We are now collaborating with WRI and the World Bank to create a training set and a machine learning algorithm for identifying these land uses in all cities in Sub-Saharan Africa on an annual basis.
-Work on this mission this year included the publication of Angel et al’s Measuring Change in Urban Land Consumption: A Global Analysis to assist in measuring as key indicator in the UN’s Sustainable Development Goals (SDGs).
-We also finalized a study to be published as “Four Complementary Processes for Accommodating Urban Population Growth in the European Union, 1980-2020”.
+This year's work also included the publication of Angel et al.’s Measuring Change in Urban Land Consumption: A Global Analysis which supports the measurement of a key indicator in the UN’s Sustainable Development Goals (SDGs).
+We also finalized a study, “Four Complementary Processes for Accommodating Urban Population Growth in the European Union, 1980-2020.”

-Progress on the third mission was documented in Ethiopia Urban Expansion Initiative (UEI) Evaluation, Final Report, an impact evaluation, funded by Open Philanthropy, of the Program’s work with Ethiopian secondary cities in 2013-2016.
-Our on-the-ground work received below when our project, funded by USAID, that focused on a citywide urban expansion plan for Lilongwe, the capital of Malawi, and on empowering local landholders and their traditional chiefs on the periphery of Lilongwe, the capital of Malawi, to subdivide their lands before selling them to informal settlers was cancelled by the Trump administration.
+Progress on the third mission was documented in Ethiopia Urban Expansion Initiative (UEI) Evaluation, Final Report, an impact evaluation, funded by Open Philanthropy, regarding the program’s work with Ethiopian secondary cities in 2013-2016.
+Our on-the-ground work stalled when our project, funded by USAID, was terminated.
+That project focused on a citywide urban expansion plan for Lilongwe, the capital of Malawi, and on empowering local landholders and their traditional chiefs on the periphery of the city to subdivide their lands before selling them to informal settlers.
 We have since engaged in seeking new funding to revive this project.
-We are also in direct discussion with numerous World Bank officials involved in urban projects in the Global South about incorporating urban expansion planning into their portfolios.
+Lastly, we are discussing the incorporation of urban expansion planning into the portfolios of numerous World Bank officials involved in urban projects in the Global South.

 urbanexpansionpic%2Bcaption.png